openfaas/faas-netes/README.md

 There are two modes available for faas-netes, the classic mode is the default.

 * Classic mode (aka faas-netes) - includes a REST API,  multiple-namespace support but no Function CRD
-* Operator mode (aka "The OpenFaaS Operator") - includes a REST API, with a "Function" CRD, but you must use a single namespace per installation
+* Operator mode (aka "The OpenFaaS Operator") - includes a REST API, with a "Function" CRD and multiple-namespace support

 See also: [README for "The OpenFaaS Operator"](README-OPERATOR.md)